You are viewing items 641-650 (Page 65 of 82)

 OSHKOSH, WISC.—Hoffmaster introduces Earth Wise, an environmentally responsible line of recycled paper products that are now certified by Green Seal.
 The Earth Wise line includes 100 percent recycled content.

 CLEVELAND, OHIO—Green Lodging News has added its seventh case study to its new Vendor Case Studies section.
 The case study focuses on The Broadmoor in Colorado Springs, Colo., and how it has been able to reduce its waste stream and save money at the same time with a Pillow-Vac from Harris Pillow Supply.

-CLEVELAND, OHIO—Hasek Communications, the Cleveland, Ohio-based publisher of Green Lodging News, welcomes Roos International Ltd. as a Green Product Directory partner.
-Roos is the maker of EnVision, a wallcovering that performs like vinyl and looks like vinyl, but is an alternative to vinyl.
+CLEVELAND, OHIO—Hasek Communications, the Cleveland, Ohio-based publisher of Green Lodging News, welcomes Eldorado Stone as a Green Product & Service Directory partner.
+The Santa Monica, Calif.-based company’s Syndecrete countertops have the look of concrete but with an eco-friendly twist.

 Jump to a specific page: